brillig/

 /// Sets the program counter to the value of `location`

-/// If the value at `condition` is non-zero
+/// if the value at `condition` is non-zero.

 /// Sets the program counter to the value of `location`.

-Jump {
+Jump { location: Label },

 CalldataCopy {